Five Star Final is a 1931 film directed by Mervyn LeRoy, starring Edward G. Robinson.

 - Exact Words: Michael Townsend comes home and finds Nancy dead.
 He is reeling over this when Jenny and her fiance come in at exactly the wrong time.
 Michael doesn't tell them, but pretends that Nancy has gone out.
 He tells them to head to the church and says "I'm going to join your mother"—by which he means Together in Death.

 - Extra!
 Extra!
 Read All About It!: These words are heard over the opening credits.
 Then, as the Gazette is reporting on the Townsend tragedy, newsboys in the street shout "Extra, extra, all about the big suicide!"

 - Getting Crap Past the Radar: Lampshaded when the staff is talking about a story."I think the part about the illegitimate child isn't made quite clear enough."

-- Hello, Nurse!: Many people at the Gazette notice how hot Kitty Carmody is.
+- Head-Turning Beauty: Many people at the Gazette notice how hot Kitty Carmody is.

 - Hired for Their Looks: Kitty Carmody, the new-hire reporter who is put on the Voorhees story.
 Her attractiveness is a popular topic of conversation at the Gazette.

 - Liquid Courage: Taylor comes back to the office drunk, and when Arthur asks her why, she says she had to get drunk to tell Randall what she wanted to say.
 And she does, telling Randall that they are doing a terrible thing to Nancy Townsend.